electricsquare/raymarching-workshop/readme.md

 Brought to you by [Electric Square](https://www.electricsquare.com/)

 ### Overview
-Rendering images involves determining a colour for every pixel on the screen.
-To compute a colour one must determine what surface lies behind the pixel in the world, and then 'shade' it to compute a final colour.
+Rendering an image involves determining the colour of every pixel in the image, which requires figuring out what surface lies behind the pixel in the world, and then 'shading' it to compute a final colour.

 Current generation GPUs take triangle meshes as input, rasterise them into pixels (called _fragments_ before they're drawn to a display), and then shade them to calculate their contribution to the image.
 While this pipeline is currently ubiquitous, it is also complicated and not necessarily the best way to learn graphics.